Jessica Williams: Reviews and Bio

 She has been the featured artist on:

-NPR"s Terry Gross' Fresh Air (hear it); Marian McPartland's Piano Jazz; PBS Clubdate; Boston Musica Viva Artist Series, BBC, Desert Island Jazz, Cabrillo Distinguished Artist Series, Stanford Artist series, many others
+NPR"s Terry Gross' Fresh Air (hear it); Marian McPartland's Piano Jazz (hear it); PBS Clubdate; Boston Musica Viva Artist Series, BBC, Desert Island Jazz, Cabrillo Distinguished Artist Series, Stanford Artist series, many others

 - Interview with Philip Clark of Jazz Review